SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Block device files grant random access.
 Character device files grant sequential access.

-A file descriptor is a reference to a file or file-like things

 ### permissions

 The user-and-group model means that for each file every user on the system falls into one of three categories: the owner of the file, someone in the file’s group and everyone else